Orgzales/Unity-XR-NetworkMapper-Project/README.md

 		- 🗸 Keep other old properties
 		- Depending on secuirty, create a symbol on top
 		- Make small background for Debug Text.
-	- Have a cube replace a older cube if in area
-		- Only replace if the user has been standing there long enough
+		- Change color hex code based on signal.
 	- 🗸 Increase the rate of the cubes
+	- Have a button on the cube to delete itself.

 # Step 6 Plans